huriyilmaz/visualstudio-docs.tr-tr/docs/designers/l2dbform-xaml-cs-source-code.md

 ### <a name="comments"></a>Açıklamalar

-Bu işleyiciler için ilişkili XAML kaynak için bkz.
-[L2DBForm.xaml kaynak kodu](../designers/l2dbform-xaml-source-code.md).
+Bu işleyiciler için ilişkili XAML kaynağı için bkz [.
+L2DBForm. xaml kaynak kodu](../designers/l2dbform-xaml-source-code.md).

 ## <a name="see-also"></a>Ayrıca bkz.